swathi994/webapp/README.md

-                   sudo yum install jenkins -y #Install Jenkins sudo systemctl enable jenkins #Enable the Jenkins service to start at boot sudo systemctl start jenkins #Start Jenkins as service
+                   sudo yum install jenkins -y #Install Jenkins sudo systemctl enable jenkins #Enable the Jenkins service to start at boot sudo systemctl start jenkins #Start Jenkins as service sudo systemctl status jenkins #check the status of jenkins service
+           4. Install Git using the below commands.

+                   sudo yum install git #Install git
+                   git version # to check git version

+           5. Access jenkins on ec2ipaddress:8080 on the browser (8080 port should be allowed as inbound rule on ec2 SG group)
+           6. Configure jenkins by installing the needed plugins and creating username/continue as admin.
+           7. Create a slave agent in jenkins with the name "docker-agent" and it should be Launched using the controller option.
+                        Dashboard-> Manage Jenkins -> Manage nodes > create new node (provide the needed details)
+           8. Bring the slave agent online by executing some commands on agent host terminal.
+           9. Create a pipeline/multibranch pipeline project in jenkins by giving the below git repo and it's jenkinsfile in script path.
+           10. Click on Build now in jenkins so that the pipeline gets executed.
+           11. Run ec2ipaddress:8083 so that myphpadmin page gets opened.
+Login it with the root user and password mentioned in docker-compose.yml.
+Check if the database named 'assigment' and table 'user' exists in mysql database.
+           12. Run http://ecipaddress so that webpage gets opened.
+Fill username,dob and displayname & click on Submit.
+It will then redirects to http://ec2ipaddress/connect.php and displays as "new record inserted successfully" if it is successful insertion.